Table of Contents

 Camera orientation and image orientation

-Camera orientation and image orientation are usually defined relative to the device's natural orientation:
+Camera and image orientations are typically defined relative to the device's natural orientation:

 • Mobile phones